Castine, Maine: Contested territory

 In 1667, after the Treaty of Breda brought peace, French authorities dispatched the Baron Jean-Vincent de Saint-Castin to take command of Pentagouêt.
 The baron married an Abenaki woman, the daughter of the sachem Modockawando.
 She adopted the French name Mathilde and bore him 10 children.
 The baron became a widower and then married another Abenaki woman named Marie Pidiwammiskwa who bore him two additional children.
 Castine soon became a force in colonial trade and diplomacy.

+Castine served as the Acadian regional capital between 1670 and 1674.

 During the Franco-Dutch War (1674), Pentagouët and other Acadian ports were captured by the Dutch captain Jurriaen Aernoutsz who arrived from New Amsterdam, renaming Acadia, New Holland.
 The Dutch turned the fort's cannon on its own walls and destroyed most of it after the second siege.
 Saint-Castin himself retook it in 1676 and renamed the town Bagaduce, a shortened version of Majabigwaduce.

 During King William's War, Saint-Castin's settlement was plundered by English Governor Sir Edmund Andros in 1688.
 In response, Saint-Castin led an Abenaki war party to raid the English settlement at Pemaquid (present-day Bristol, Maine) in August 1689.
 In 1692 the village was again seized by the English, when Major Benjamin Church destroyed the fort and looted the settlement.
 With the return of Baron de Saint-Castin and his sons to France, the settlement became sparsely occupied.

 During Queen Anne's War, in response to the French Raid on Deerfield in February 1704, New England Colonel Benjamin Church raided Saint-Castin's settlement (then known as Penobscot) before moving on to raid the Acadian villages at present-day St. Stephen, New Brunswick, Grand Pré, Pisiguit (present-day Windsor, Nova Scotia), and Chignecto.
 Saint-Castin's daughter was taken in the raid.

 British colony

-At the end of the French and Indian War, which secured English title to North America, the unoccupied lands along the Maine coast were opened to settlement by Massachusetts colonists.
+At the end of the French and Indian War, which secured British control over much of North America, the unoccupied lands along the Maine coast were opened to settlement by Massachusetts colonists.
 By the late 1760s, farmers, artisans, and small traders were beginning to take title to properties in and around "Major Baggadoose."
 Though the fur trade was long dead, the region's abundant fisheries and timber attracted entrepreneurs, and the attention of the British government, which was always on the lookout for store to supply its growing navy.
 Bagaduce was especially valuable for supplying timber suitable for masts on British warships.